- You Are Here:

 Events & Activities

 A tree planting ceremony takes place each year in a public space of Shaker Heights.
 Students from each of the public schools in Shaker Heights, on a rotating basis, join Board members, the City Forester, the Mayor, and others to celebrate Arbor Day (PDF) at this event.
 Commemorative plaques mark each tree.
+In addition, the Tree Advisory Board and the Shaker Heights Public Library sponsor an annual Arbor Day-themed contest for students throughout April.

 Heritage Tree Award